sopu175/reading-time-word-count-block-for-post/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display reading time and word count for posts or pages.
+Display reading time and word count for posts and also simple use shortcode ['reading-time'].
 Automatically or via shortcode.
 Simple and SEO-friendly.

 == Description ==